Hendrik Seyffardt

-Hendrik Alexander Seyffardt (1 November 1872 – 6 February 1943) was a Dutch general, who during World War II collaborated with Nazi Germany during the occupation of the Netherlands, most notably as a figurehead of the Volunteer Legion Netherlands, a unit of the Waffen-SS on the Eastern Front.
+Hendrik Alexander Seyffardt (1 November 1872 – 6 February 1943) was a Dutch general who during World War II collaborated with Nazi Germany during the occupation of the Netherlands, most notably as a figurehead of the Volunteer Legion Netherlands, a unit of the Waffen-SS on the Eastern Front.
 He was assassinated by the Dutch resistance in 1943.

 Early life

 Seijffardt was the son of August Lodewijk Willem Seyffardt, Minister of War in the Cabinet of Prime Minister Gijsbert van Tienhoven, and his wife Catharina Louisa de Hollander.
 Like his father, he chose a career as a professional soldier, and so at the age of fifteen he became a cadet at the Koninklijke Militaire Academie (KMA) in Breda.
 On graduation he was appointed second lieutenant at the Vestingartillerie (garrison artillery) in the Royal Netherlands Army, but returned to the KMA as a lecturer in 1900 at the age of 28.
-Alongside his teaching he studied at the Hogere Krijgsschool in Haarlem, in order to become qualified for a position within the General Staff.
+Alongside his teaching he studied at the Hogere Krijgsschool in Haarlem to become qualified for a position within the General Staff.
 In 1928, as an interim step, he was appointed commander of the first division in the rank of Major General.
 A year later he was appointed Chief of the General Staff, promoted to lieutenant general a year later, remaining as chief of the General Staff latterly attached to the Central Intelligence (CI), part of GS III.
 He retired in May 1934, after a very meritorious career.

 Nationalist sympathies

-In the build-up to World War II, he began to give lectures for the conservative Alliance for National Reconstruction (Verbond voor Nationaal Herstel) led by Van Gybland Oosterhoff.
+In the build-up to World War II, he began to give lectures for the conservative Alliance for National Reconstruction (Verbond voor Nationaal Herstel) led by Horace van Gybland Oosterhoff.
 In 1937, Seyffardt became a member of the National Socialist Movement in the Netherlands, and started writing articles for their publication Volk en Vaderland.
 But after a year and a half, disillusioned with the infighting between Anton Mussert and Meinoud Rost van Tonningen, he resigned his membership.
 In October 1940 he attended a meeting of a Fascist group organised around the magazine De Waag.